jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 * :ref:`AttributeError`
 * :ref:`TypeError`

-Would you like to test :doc:`/data_structures/dictionaries`?
+Would you like to test :ref:`dictionaries`?

 ----